Nojgg/Planet-Trackers/README.md

 Network requests to NASA's Horizons system are handled in a separate thread to prevent UI blocking during data fetch cycles.

+#### Theres alot of useless files , don't worry about it its just for personal testing and i never actually deleted them because they can always be usefull, just download the release !
 ---
 *Hadley 114/900 Mission Control Documentation 2026